 The virus is spread by getting into contact with the blood of an infected man or woman.
 A large number of hepatitis b infections strike people reckoned to be in high-risk brackets.
 These brackets comprise of adults who inject illegal drugs or are serious alcoholics; people who have been diagnosed with a sexually transmitted disease; and males who have sex with males.
 About 1.30% of infected people might get liver cancer up to 30 years after being clinically diagnosed as a chronic carrier.

-In spite of the low occurrence of cancer, the hepatitis b vaccine has been known as the first anti-cancer vaccine.
-Thinking about the risk factors of people who contract hepatitis b, it could well be the alcohol consumption or the drugs that trigger the cancer, not the virus.
+In spite of the low occurrence of cancer, the hepatitis B vaccine has been known as the first anti-cancer vaccine.
+Thinking about the risk factors of people who contract hepatitis b, it could well be the alcohol consumption or the drugs that trigger cancer, not the virus.